 Disney Cruise Lines Resort Add-on– This option is best suited to those that want to have both the land and sea options packaged together neatly as one reservation.
-Clients booking for 2017 have the option of adding the Resort Add-on directly to their cruise package at the time of booking.
-Clients booking in 2018 could make their cruise booking now but would need to wait to add on the resort portion when Disney releases rooms for 2018 later this year.
+Clients booking in 2017 & 2018 have the option of adding the Resort Add-on directly to their cruise package at the time of booking.
 The main advantage in going with this option is that guests would not have to worry about managing two reservations, balances and final payment due dates.
 It would all be handled in one go.
 However there are some disadvantageous in doing this directly through DCL including:

 - Not all resorts are available with this Resort Add-on package.
 The Swan, Dolphin and Fort Wilderness are excluded.
 Additionally, only a set number of rooms are put aside at each resort so depending on time of year, some of these resorts may be unavailable.

 - Only standard rooms are bookable.
 Upgraded rooms or views are not included in the add-on.

 - Guests using the Resort Add-on option must book Park Hopper tickets.
 Base tickets are not an option with this package.